KhushCanCode/anisoba/README.md

 Movies
 Recommendations

-### Genre Exploration
-Click on any genre to explore more anime within that category.
+Genre Exploration: Click on any genre to explore more anime within that category.

-### Categories
-Browse through various categories to find anime that suits your mood.
+Categories: Browse through various categories to find anime that suits your mood.

-### High-Quality Streaming
-Stream anime online in full quality for an immersive viewing experience.
+High-Quality Streaming: Stream anime online in full quality for an immersive viewing experience.

-### 🛠️ Technology Stack
+## 🛠️ Technology Stack
 Frontend: React.js
 Backend: Node.js (Express.js)
 Hosting: Vercel

-### 📈 Future Enhancements
+## 📈 Future Enhancements
 User authentication for personalized watchlists.
 Notifications for new episodes or upcoming seasons.
 Offline viewing support.